dkvz/new-blog-poc/README.md

 The `src` folder has the work in progress.
 I make copies of "checkpoints" as their own directories (e.g. `version0.1`).

+-> At some point I started using tags (git tags).
+Here's a list:
+- v1.0 : First draft for colors, missing a lot of stuff and still using purple as primary - Which I think I should change.

 ## Fonts
 I started out with sans-serif, have not figured anything out yet but I probably won't use a downloadable font.